Segundo Romance: Accolades

-In Argentina, Miguel received the Asociación de Cronistas del Espectáculo award for Latin Ballad Album by a Male Solo Artist in 1994.
+In Argentina, Luis Miguel received the Asociación de Cronistas del Espectáculo award for Latin Ballad Album by a Male Solo Artist in 1994.
 At the 1995 Grammy Awards Segundo Romance won the Best Latin Pop Performance award despite competition from Cristian Castro, Juan Gabriel, La Mafia and Plácido Domingo, the latter who was favored to win by John Lannert of Billboard for his album De Mi Alma Latina.
-At the seventh Lo Nuestro Awards that year, Miguel won Pop Male Artist of the Year, Pop Album of the Year, and Video of the Year for "La Media Vuelta"; "El Día Que Me Quieras" was nominated for Pop Song of the Year.
+At the seventh Lo Nuestro Awards that year, Luis Miguel won Pop Male Artist of the Year, Pop Album of the Year, and Video of the Year for "La Media Vuelta"; "El Día Que Me Quieras" was nominated for Pop Song of the Year.
 Segundo Romance won the award for the Pop Album of the Year by a Male Artist at the 1995 Billboard Latin Music Awards, and was named Best Album of the Year by the Association of Latin Entertainment Critics.
-Miguel was the Best-Selling Latin Artist of the Year at the 1995 World Music Awards.
+Luis Miguel was the Best-Selling Latin Artist of the Year at the 1995 World Music Awards.

 Commercial performance

 Segundo Romance was released on 30 August 1994.
 Within two days, the album sold more than one million copies worldwide.
 In the United States, it debuted at number 29 on the Billboard 200 the week of 10 September 1994, the highest debut on the chart at the time for a Spanish-language album.
 That week, Segundo Romance also debuted at number seven on the Billboard Top Latin Albums chart; it reached number one a week later, replacing Selena's Amor Prohibido.
 It spent a total of 29 nonconsecutive weeks atop the chart, and was the second-bestselling Latin album of the year behind Mi Tierra by Gloria Estefan.
 The album topped the Billboard Latin Pop Albums chart for 30 weeks, and was the highest-selling Latin pop album of the year in the U.S. According to Nielsen SoundScan, the record has sold 603,000 copies in the US as of October 2017, making the 21st bestselling Latin album in the country.
-Segundo Romance was certified platinum for shipping one million copies, making Miguel the first Latin artist to have two certified platinum albums in the U.S. following Romance.
+Segundo Romance was certified platinum for shipping one million copies, making Luis Miguel the first Latin artist to have two certified platinum albums in the U.S. following Romance.

 The album was also successful in Spanish-speaking countries.
 It was certified quintuple platinum in Mexico, triple platinum in Paraguay and Uruguay as well as in Central America; double platinum in Bolivia, Colombia, Peru, Spain and Venezuela, and platinum in Ecuador.
 In Brazil, Segundo Romance was certified gold for sales of 100,000 copies.
 The album reached number one on the Chilean album charts, and was certified diamond for shipping 250,000 copies.
 In Argentina, it was certified 11× platinum and later received a diamond award for sales of 500,000 copies.
 By 1995, Segundo Romance had sold over 4.5 million copies worldwide.